ArchieDxncan/ykw-bank/README.md

 - Equipment
 - Any other extra details tied to how you originally got that Yo-kai

-Also, a Yo-kai can only move to a game if that same Yo-kai actually exists in that game.
-A few Yo-kai are exclusive to certain titles and simply can't be sent there.
+A Yo-kai can only move to a game if that same Yo-kai actually exists in that game.
+A few Yo-kai are exclusive to certain titles and simply can't be sent there and obviously Yo-Kai such as Hovernyan from newer games cant be transferred to an older game like YW1.